-The rail network is controlled by a variety of signalling systems ranging from traditional mechanical systems, through electro-mechanical installations, to electronic and digital types.
-Mechanical systems are controlled from traditional signal boxes and by their nature, are limited to a small area of control.
-Electrically powered systems can operate points and signals over considerable distances by means of remotecontrol systems.
+The rail network is controlled by a variety of signalling systems including traditional mechanical, electro-mechanical, electronic and digital systems.
+Mechanical systems are controlled from traditional signal boxes and are limited to a small area of control.
+Electrically powered systems can operate points and signals over considerable distances by means of remote-control systems.
 The extent of control for powered systems varies considerably and often depends on the age of the installation.
-A number of systems are often re-controlled to larger control centres to increase the area of control.
+Multiple systems are often re-controlled to centralised centres to increase the area of control.

-The type of signalling, and the spacing between signals, determines the capacity of a section of route and may impact the speed trains can run at.
+The type of signalling and its design determines the capacity of a section of route and may impact the speed trains can run at.

-The signals themselves on principal routes are either colour-light or semaphore signals.
-Train positions are determined by means of track circuits or axle counters.
-On some routes, train detection may be limited and movements controlled by means other than lineside signals.
+Signals are generally colour-light although semaphore signals remain in many areas.
+The positions of trains are determined track circuits or axle counters although on some routes, train detection may be limited, and movements are controlled by means other than lineside signals.